richelbilderbeek/awk_course/docs/morning_session/hello_awk.md

 AWK code is often put between single quotes (`'`), instead of double quotes (`"`).
 Here we find out why.

-To experience why, rewrite the answer of the previous exercise to use double quotes.
+To experience why, do:

+- rewrite the answer of the previous exercise to use double quotes.
   There are at least two rewrites possible!

 ???- info "Solution"